sujith-eag/personal-site/content/docs/c/ds_qp/unit_3_q_answered.md

 ### Threaded Binary Trees.

-With suitable example, illustrate Threaded Binary tree.

-Explain threaded binary trees and their representation with a neat diagram.
+* Explain threaded binary trees and their representation with a neat diagram.
 Also develop function to do the inorder traversal of a threaded binary tree.

-What area threaded tree and its advantage?
+* What area threaded tree and its advantage?

-Define and give an example for Threaded Binary tree.
+* Define and give an example for Threaded Binary tree

-Write short note on: Threaded Binary Tree.

-Define Threaded Binary Tree and show its representation.

 **Answer :**